Rutledge Lane, Melbourne, Victoria © Ashlea Wheeler

 One thing you would never expect to see inside a modern shopping centre is a historic 19th century shot tower.
 If you step into Melbourne Central and stand under the large glass cone, you’ll see that it covers this heritage listed building which has been sitting in this spot since 1888.
 The contrast of old and new architecture makes a great travel snap, and you can visit the free museum on the second floor of the building to discover the history of shot manufacture.

 This bar is hardly noticeable until you’re practically standing on top of it.
 Floating underneath a pedestrian bridge on the Yarra River, Ponyfish Island is the best place to get some microbrewed beer along with views of the Melbourne skyline.
-While you’re at it, try scanning the river for the elusive ponyfish – a mythical creature rumoured to have been spotted in the waters around this area.

 The stalls at Queen Victoria Market are popular year-round, but if you’re visiting Melbourne over the summer or winter months you’ll discover something special.
 On Wednesday nights from November to March, the night markets open up in this venue allowing you to wander through the variety of street food and retail stalls on vibrant summer evenings.
-On Wednesday nights from June to August, you can experience the winter night markets with cosy warm drinks, raging open fires, and live music acts.
+On Wednesday nights from June to August, you can experience the winter night markets with cosy warm drinks, raging open fires and live music acts.

 Shrine of Remembrance